s-gerrity/seinfeld-site/README.md

 ### Overview

-The Ultimate Seinfeld Experience is a fan site where visitors can interact via bot with one of four characters from the show.
-Features a countdown to Festivus - December 23rd!
+The Ultimate Seinfeld Experience is a fan site where visitors can chat with different character bots, access a live countdown to the shows' holiday 'Festivus', view recent Tweets from some of the actors, and search for restaurants nearby according to food categories referenced on the program.

 ### Technologies required (besides typical Hackbright tech stack)

-- List any APIs or data sources you're planning on using here
+- Twitter API, Yelp API, Google Maps API, Tweepy, Arrow, Bootstrap

 ### Data

-- MVP: Bot details: Which character is “speaking” and their responses.
+- Bot character options, food categories for local restaurant search, and quotes for bot responses
-- Extras if made: SeinFood: Food categories searched for, zip codes, and search results.

 ### Roadmap